 Tlacochin (MH618v)

-This black-line drawing of the compound glyph for the personal name Tlacochin is attested here as a man's name.
-Tlacochin derives from the arrow, spear, or other projectile known as a tlacochtli).
-This arrow is a slender, vertical shaft with a round object at the top.
+This black-line drawing of the compound Nahuatl hieroglyph for the personal name Tlacochin (an older form of tlacochtli), which translates as "Javelin," is attested here as a man's name.
+This javelin is a slender, vertical shaft with a round object at the top.
 The lower part, presumably where there would be a point, is not showing.
-Alongside the shaft are two descending footprints; what they offer to the reading is unclear--perhaps a phonetic complement for the "o" in Tlacochin from otli (road).
+Alongside the shaft are two descending footprints; what they offer to the reading is unclear--perhaps a phonetic complement for the "o" in Tlacochin, deriving from otli (road).

 Stephanie Wood